 Pinterest is an ever changing platform that always seems to keep us guessing.
-But here are a few lessons I learned in 2017 as I saw 40% of my traffic come from the Pinterest search engine!
+But here are a few lessons I learned as I saw 40% of my traffic come from the Pinterest search engine!

 If you’ve been on Pinterest for a while, at one time or another you’ve probably experienced a huge “drop” in the traffic they are sending your way.

 This past year many in the blogging world felt this keenly as they saw up to 70% less traffic, myself included!
 It was a huge shock and thankfully my SEO efforts picked up the slack so my page views remained about the same.
 This event also gave me the opportunity to reflect and learn from the experience.

 What I Learned from the Latest Pinterest Update

 This list isn’t about how to make the best Pinterest images, or how to find the best group boards.
 No, these lessons are much more important than that!

 Hopefully after reading this list you’ll have a new appreciation for your Pinterest efforts going into the next year!